-Involvement in Maori medium education is particularly high in the Bay of Plenty, Hawkes Bay, and Gisborne regions, where almost three in 10 students are receiving some school instruction in Maori.
-Other regions with high levels of involvement are Waikato, Northland, Manawatu/Wanganui and Wellington.
-A similar pattern holds for kōhanga reo enrolments.
-Southland has a much higher proportion of kōhanga reo enrolments than other South Island regions.
+Involvement in Maori medium education is particularly high in the Gisborne, Bay of Plenty, and Hawkes Bay regions, where almost three in 10 students are receiving some school instruction in Maori.
+Other regions with high levels of involvement are Northland and Manawatu/Wanganui.
+A similar pattern holds for kohanga reo enrolments.